 The drive through Goldsborough Valley was very picturesque.
 There were beautiful green estates with houses built on the hills.
 We were amazed at how some people live there.

 At the end of the road, there was a big campground with river access.
 This time of the year we only found very few people as the wet season was coming and fewer tourists were visiting the rainforest.

 Immediately after we left the car we were attacked by march flies.

 They do bite so we quickly used bushman and started the walk.

-You have to know that march flies have a spade-like mouthpart that once injected to your body can be very painful.
-Also the problem with them is once you kill a few (they are very slow), it smell attracts more march flies.
+You have to know that march flies have a spade-like mouthpart that once injected into your body can be very painful.
+Also, the problem with them is once you kill a few (they are very slow), it smell attracts more march flies.
 True fact!

 Kearneys Falls happened to be a wide, kind of horizontal waterfall that flows through the rainforest.
-Unfortunately we there was only some water flowing on the left side, but I can’t imagine what happens here after a big rain.
+Unfortunately, there was only some water flowing on the left side, but I can’t imagine what happens here after a big rain.

 The thing with waterfalls is this.
 Waterfalls can be easily accessed in the dry season but there is no water.
 They look most spectacular in the wet season but normally all the roads are blocked with flooding waters.
 Either way, you can never have everything!